eugenesvk/DOpus.ext/doc/Column.Size.Format.md

   - open `Preferences / File Display Columns / Evaluator Columns`
   - click `Pas̲te`
   - add `Size.Full.ε` or `Size.ε` and `Size.Label.ε` columns to your folder format
-    - tip: for two-column version try to position the label column to the left of the size column as then it might be a slightly more visible indicator of size given the background graphs are missing
+    - tip: for two-column version try to position the label column to the left of the size column as then it might be a slightly more visible